 Font and Colors

-The modern version is a word written in uppercase sans-serif letters and a graphic symbol in the form of three broad, short lines.
+The modern version is a word written in uppercase sans-serif letters and a graphic symbol consisting of three broad, short lines.
 The monochromatic design embodies practicality, authority, power, and security.

-Over time, several types of fonts have been used in the logo.
-One of the most recognizable is Frutiger Black sans serif, created by Adrian Frutiger.
+Over time, several font styles have been used in the logo.
+One of the most recognizable sans-serif fonts is Frutiger Black, created by Adrian Frutiger.
 The company received its font from the Stockholm design lab.
 It was named Ericsson Hilda and is based on Latin, Greek, and Cyrillic characters.
 The design update received two Red Dot Awards.

-The color palette is uniform and consists of a combination of cornflower blue and white: blue letters on a white background or vice versa.
+The color palette is uniform, consisting of cornflower blue and white: blue letters on a white background, or white letters on a blue background.